 THIS HALF TERM'S VALUE

-Please find the home-school newsletter for Hope, along with our poster and quotes sheet for this half term's value:
+Please find the home-school newsletter for 'Service', along with our poster and quotes sheet for this half term's value:

 OUR VALUES & HOW WE EXPLORE THEM

 Our key values, linked to the Church of England's vision, are

 We have fourteen other Christian values which flow from our main four: